rashmiPerera/rashmiPerera/README.md

 </div>

-About Me:
+### About Me:

 I'm Rashmi Perera 😊👓

-Currently following a ICT degree🎓
+Currently following a ICT degree at Rajarata University of Sri Lanka🎓

-And I love to working with Data....💹 🔤
+I'm really fascinated about working with data...💹 🔤

+And I'm always trying to grow and learn something new..🤓 “For the things we have to learn before we can do them, we learn by doing them.”
+― Aristotle ―

+###